Exposing a fibre-based dual-readout calorimeter to a positron beam: Results

-With such measurement, the average signal in a fibre is determined as a function of $r$, and this represents the lateral shower profile.
-The result is summarised in Figure~\ref{fig:lateral_profile} which represents a millimeter sampling of a $20$ GeV positron-induced shower.
-It is remarkable how the average signal carried by a fiber drops by two orders of magnitude over a radial distance of only $25$ mm.
+for a fibre whose position is $\left(x,y\right)$.
+The measurement is compared to the simulation predictions in Figure~\ref{fig:lateral_profile}.
+It is remarkable that the average signal carried by a fibre drops by two orders of magnitude over a radial distance of only $25$ mm.
 For the simulated results, an error of $\pm 0.4^{\circ}$ in the orientation of the calorimeter with respect to beam axis is considered: the horizontal angle was assumed to be within $1.0^{\circ}$ and $1.8^{\circ}$ while the vertical angle was not changed with respect to previous simulations.
 This assumption is compatible with the experimental setup described Section~\ref{sec:elec_selection} and leads to the colored error bands.
-We found a good MC-to-data agreement over the entire distance range.
+The good agreement between the simulation predictions and the data over the entire range probed gives confidence on the quality of the calorimeter simulation.

-The shower profile as seen by the Cherenkov signal is wider than that measured with scintillation.
-This observation confirms that of Ref.~\cite{Antonello:2018sna}.
-This is interpreted as a consequence of the fact that the early components of the electromagnetic shower are collimated with the incoming positron direction, therefore the Cherenkov light that they emit does not contribute, since it falls outside the numerical aperture of the fibre.\\ In Figure~\ref{fig:radial_profile}, derived from the same experimental data, the signals from individual fibers located in the same $r$-bin are summed, and the average signals are plotted as a function of $r$.
-This is a measurement of the positron-induced shower radial profile.
-Figure~\ref{fig:radial_profile} also illustrates the fraction of SiPMs' signal deposited within a certain distance from the shower axis, we call it the electromagnetic shower cumulative profile.
+The shower profile as seen by the Cherenkov signal is wider than the one measured with the scintillation light.
+This observation confirms those of Refs.~\cite{Akchurin:2005rs} (for a different calorimeter setup) and \cite{Antonello:2018sna}.
+This is understood to be due to the fact that the early components of electromagnetic showers are collimated with the incoming positron direction and the Cherenkov emitted light falls outside the numerical aperture of the fibre.\\ Figure~\ref{fig:radial_profile}, derived from the same experimental data, provides different views on the same measurement.
+Ref.~\cite{Antonello:2018sna} defined the {\em radial shower profile} by the fraction of energy deposited in a ring around the shower axis, as a function of the distance from the shower axis.
+To this extent, the energy in all fibres in a $r$ bin was summed and divided by the total shower energy in $\M{0}$, and its average plotted against the distance from the shower axis.
+The result is shown in Figure~\ref{fig:radial_profile_a}.
+The corresponding cumulative distribution (obtained by summing the contributions to the shower up to a given distance from the shower axis) is shown in Figure~\ref{fig:radial_profile_b}.
+Both figures illustrate the effect that the shower appears wider when measured using the Cherenkov contribution.